 3. Why are you considering visiting Cairns?

-If you’re thinking of laying down on a beautiful beach and have a dip when you’re too hot, then reconsider your choice of visiting Tropical North Queensland.
+If you’re thinking of laying down on a beautiful beach and having a dip when you’re too hot, then reconsider your choice of visiting Tropical North Queensland.
 With the crocodiles and the jellyfish, you’ll surely be disappointed.

 But if you’re after a combo of all the activities I listed below, then Cairns is worth visiting without a doubt.
 But is it worth going to Cairns to do only one of these things?
 Sometimes, you may find other options in Australia that are not that far away.
 I’m not saying they’re better than in Cairns, but I find that being aware of the other options helps decided if it is worth planning a trip to Cairns.